BarbzCodez/Spendr/documentation/acceptence-tests/budget-management-tests.md

 # Budget Management Acceptance Tests

-## Acceptance test summary
+## Acceptance Test Summary

-### create, view and modify budget
+### Create, View and Modify budget

 1. Login as valid user with expenses
-2. Navigate to the Budgets section
+2. Navigate to the Budgets section by clicking on Budgets on the home page
 3. Click Add Budget
 4. Fill in all required fields (amount, category, and duration)
 5. Click save